USS Coral Sea (CV-43): Vietnam and operations in the 1960s to early 1970s

 On 25 October 1967, while Coral Sea was stationed in the Gulf of Tonkin, a Zuni rocket ignited during a routine test in the forward assembly area.
 The accident resulted in nine sailors suffering burns, with three in critical condition.
 The injured were promptly flown to Clark Air Force Base for intensive treatment.
-The rocket motor caused damage when it tore into a bulkhead approximately 20 feet from the testing area; however, the flames were quickly extinguished by the crew, and the injured men were transported to the sick bay for emergency care.
+The rocket motor caused damage when it tore into a bulkhead about 20 feet from the testing area; however, the flames were quickly extinguished by the crew, and the injured men were transported to the sick bay for emergency care.
 Despite the incident, damage to the ship was minimal, and Coral Sea remained fully operational.
-The carrier continued its scheduled operations, launching airstrikes the following morning before departing Yankee Station on 27 October.
+The carrier continued her scheduled operations, launching airstrikes the following morning before departing Yankee Station on 27 October.

-In the summer of 1967, the city of San Francisco adopted the ship as "San Francisco's Own," and the city and ship enjoyed a formal, official relationship.
-However, there were probably many times the crew did not enjoy the attitudes of Bay Area residents at all.
-The feeling was mutual.
+In the summer of 1967, the city of San Francisco adopted the ship as "San Francisco's Own", and the city and ship enjoyed a formal, official relationship.
 In July 1968, prior to a deployment to Vietnam, Coral Sea participated in the carrier trials of the US Navy's proposed new interceptor, the General Dynamics–Grumman F-111B.